-- Operating cost increases • - Monitored the updates of environmental laws and regulations and implemented GHG emissions calculations in advance. - Continued monitoring of the ESG reporting standards of the Hong Kong Listing Rules.
+- Operating cost increases - Monitored the updates of environmental laws and regulations and implemented GHG emissions calculations in advance. - Continued monitoring of the ESG reporting standards of the Hong Kong Listing Rules.

-Climate-related risks description Financial Impact Steps taken to manage the risks Fechnology risk Low-carbon, energy-saving technologies are launched.
-Lagging behind of technology Capital investment increases Research and Development (R&amp;D) expense increases Planned to invest in the innovations of energy saving products.
-Examined the feasibility and benefits of applying the latest low-carbon and energy-saving technologies into our operation Market risk More customers are concerned about climate-related risks and opportunities, which may lead to changes in customer preference.
+Clin nate-related risks description Financial Impact Steps taken to manage the risks Tecl Low-carbon, energy-saving technologies are launched.
+Lagging behind of technology advancement may weaken our competitive edges. innovations of energy saving Mar ket risk • More customers are concerned about climate-related risks and opportunities, which may lead to changes in customer preference.
 Inability to attract co-financiers and/or investors due to uncertain risks related to the climate.
-Revenue decreases Operating cost increases Production cost increases Fulfilled the climate-related regulations by the government.
-Prioritize the climate change as a high concern in the market decisions to show to the clients that the company is concerned about the problem of climate change.
-Reputational risk Risk of stigmatization of our business sector, as there will be more stakeholder concern or negative stakeholder feedback on our Group.
-Revenue decreasesOperating costs increases • Fulfilled the social responsibility by organizing more public relation activities to show how our Group places importance on climate change.
-Negative press coverage related to support of our Group's business projects or activities with negative impacts on the climate (e.g., GHG emissions and energy conservation), which may affect our reputation and image.
-Reviewed the business projects to ensure the production and the projects are environmental- friendly.
+Fulfilled the climate-related regulations by the government.
+Prioritize the climate change as a high concern in the marke decisions to show to the clients that the company is concerned about the problem of climate change.
+Rep utational risk • Risk of stigmatization of our business sector, as there will be more stakeholder concern or negative stakeholder feedback on our Group.
+Negative press coverage related Fulfilled the social responsibility by organizing more public relation activities to show how our Group places importance on climate change.
+Reviewed the business projects to support of our Group's business projects or activities with negative impacts on the climate (e.g., GHG emissions and energy conservation), which may affect our reputation to ensure the production and the projects are environmental friendly.